trr266/carbonfood/README.md

 1. Download, clone or fork this repository to your local computing environment.
 2. Before building everything you most likely need to install additional packages.
 See the code below for installing the packages.
-3. Run 'make all' either via the console or by identifying the 'Build All' button in the 'Build' tab (normally in the upper right quadrant of the RStudio screen).
+3. Run 'make all' either via the terminal or by identifying the 'Build All' button in the 'Build' tab (normally in the upper right quadrant of the RStudio screen).
 4. Eventually, you will be greeted with several files in the `data/generated` and `output` directories containing our generated data and analysis.
 Congratulations!

 If you do not see a 'Build' tab this is most likely because you do not have 'make' installed on your system.